edinburghhacklab/hacklab-training/syllabuses/Workshop/Bandsaw/syllabus.md

  * The E-stop should be pressed in an emergency, this will cut power to the bandsaw

 ### General
- * Hold workpiece tight, pressing the workpiece firmly into the table, push at a steady rate through the blade.
+ * Hold workpiece tight, pressing the workpiece firmly into the table, push at a steady rate through the blade
  * Only work on pieces you can safely hold by yourself.
-If it's too large, ask for another member's help to hold the material.
+If it's too large, ask for another member's help to hold the material
- * Keep your hands out of the cutline at all times.
+ * Keep your hands out of the cutline at all times
  * Keep work in contact with table or stops.
 Do not freehand above the surface.
-Elevated parts will be grabbed by the blade.
+Elevated parts will be grabbed by the blade
- * Make sure the workpiece is supported e.g. pieces with overhangs or circular pieces.
+ * Make sure the workpiece is supported e.g. pieces with overhangs or circular pieces
  * Don't force the blade to cut a small radius curve.
 If this is required make it with multiple small cuts
- * Never back out of a radius cut while the machine is running.
+ * Never back out of a radius cut while the machine is running
- * Do not leave the machine running unattended.
+ * Do not leave the machine running unattended
- * Have a wide/stable stance.
+ * Have a wide/stable stance
- * If the workpiece gets stuck in the blade, stop the machine and gently remove the piece.
+ * If the workpiece gets stuck in the blade, stop the machine and gently remove the piece

 ### Materials
  * Acceptable materials include: